November 16, 2017 - January 7, 2018

-The Path to the Presidency Exhibit, open March 1 - October 9, 2016, encouraged visitors to step into a candidates’ shoes and enjoy a fun, interactive peek into past presidential campaigns, the changing face of the American electorate, and a glimpse at life on the campaign trail.
-Bringing historic campaigns to life with artifacts, documents, photos, videos, and many other interesting components, the highlights included practicing your candidate handshake on the “Grip-o-Meter,” posing for your own campaign poster, watching iconic campaign TV ads and historic debate moments in the 1960s “living room” theater, and delivering a portion of a historic acceptance speech using a real teleprompter and microphone.
-Items on display included the letter written by George Washington about why he would not seek a third term, the sunglasses worn by Bill Clinton while playing sax on the Arsenio Hall Show, famous campaign medals and buttons dating back to the 1800s, and many other artifacts that help tell the story of how presidential campaigns have changed the course of our nation.
+The Path to the Presidency Exhibit encouraged visitors to step into a candidates’ shoes and enjoy a fun, interactive peek into past presidential campaigns, the changing face of the American electorate, and a glimpse at life on the campaign trail.
+Bringing historic campaigns to life with artifacts, documents, photos, videos, and many other interesting components, the highlights included practicing your candidate handshake on the “Grip-o-Meter,” watching iconic campaign TV ads and historic debate moments in the 1960s “living room” theater, and delivering a portion of a historic acceptance speech using a real teleprompter and microphone.

-Open November 19, 2015 - January 3, 2016, A Season of Stories, the 2003 White House Christmas theme, combined the wonder of the season with the magic of classic children's stories that have captured America's hearts and minds for generations.
+A Season of Stories: Christmas at the White House 2003 combined the wonder of the season with the magic of classic children's stories that have captured America's hearts and minds for generations.
 Among the exhibit's artifacts were one-of-a-kind decorations depicting replicas of beloved storybook characters designed and handcrafted by White House Residence staff members.
 Literary figures and scenes on display included Clifford the Big Red Dog, The Cat in the Hat, and Harry Potter.
-The beautiful 2003 White House Christmas tree, re-created for Museum visitors, showcased beloved literary figures on its ornaments.
-Like many families who decorate their trees with ornaments passed down from parents and grandparents, the 2003 Fraser fir was decorated with ornaments first used by Barbara Bush in 1989.
-View the 2003 Holiday Program and the Holiday Photographs found on the archived White House website.
-From 2002 through 2008, Barney and Miss Beazley hosted a series of holiday videos; 2003 Barney Cam video - "Barney Reloaded."

-Open November 2014 - January 2015, All Creatures Great and Small, the 2002 White House Christmas theme, celebrated the important role animals played in the Executive Mansion.
+All Creatures Great and Small: Christmas at the White House 2002 celebrated the important role animals played in the Executive Mansion.
 The highlights included indigenous bird ornaments designed by artists from around the country, replicas of First Family pets that were displayed throughout the White House, and the first edition of Barney cam, a much loved tradition during the President and Mrs. Bush’s years in Washington, D.C.
 For more about Christmas at the White House in 2002, such as traditions, photo essays, and decorations in the state rooms, visit the President George W. Bush archived White House website.

-Oscar De La Renta: Five Decades of Style Exhibit, open July 19 - October 5, 2014, was a major retrospective of American fashion designer Oscar de la Renta, exploring his significant career from its origins to his most recent, and what would sadly become his last, runway and red-carpet masterpieces.
+Oscar De La Renta: Five Decades of Style Exhibit was a major retrospective of American fashion designer Oscar de la Renta, exploring his significant career from its origins to his most recent, and what would sadly become his last, runway and red-carpet masterpieces.

-The Art of Leadership: A President’s Personal Diplomacy Exhibit, open April 5 - June 3, 2014, explored the relationships that President George W. Bush forged with world leaders to shape international policy and advance American interests abroad.
+The Art of Leadership: A President’s Personal Diplomacy Exhibit explored the relationships that President George W. Bush forged with world leaders to shape international policy and advance American interests abroad.
 The exhibit featured thirty never-before-exhibited portraits painted by President Bush.
 Portraits were accompanied by artifacts, photographs, and personal reflections to help illustrate the stories of relationships formed on the world stage.

 Top of Page